Lyther/Lecture-Notes/README.md

 ## Compilers

-1. Lecture notes of Chapter1.
-Introduction.
+1. Lecture notes of Chapter1 - Chapter2.

 2. The corresponding compiler in assignment can be found in `SPL-compiler`.